NetLogo/Play-Scraper/README.md

 # Play-Scraper

-An SBT plugin to enable play sites to be served statically.
+An SBT plugin to enable Play sites to be served statically.

 ## How Do I Use It?

 To use, add the following to your `plugins.sbt`
 ```scala
 resolvers += Resolver.url(